FOREX-Dollar ticks up as case for March Fed hike grows | Business

 FOREX-Dollar ticks up as case for March Fed hike grows

-The dollar ticked up on Monday amid rising bets U.S. inflation will bolster the case for higher interest rates while the European Central Bank's dovish stance on rising prices weighed on the euro.
-The dollar had met with selling late last week after a weaker-than-expected headline U.S. job-creation figure squeezed traders out of long dollar positions.
+The dollar ticked up on Monday amid bets that U.S. inflation will bolster the case for higher interest rates, while the European Central Bank's dovish stance on rising prices weighed on the euro.
+The dollar had faced selling late last week after a weaker-than-expected headline U.S. job-creation figure squeezed traders out of long dollar positions.

-The dollar ticked up on Monday amid rising bets U.S. inflation will bolster the case for higher interest rates while the European Central Bank's dovish stance on rising prices weighed on the euro.
+The dollar ticked up on Monday amid bets that U.S. inflation will bolster the case for higher interest rates, while the European Central Bank's dovish stance on rising prices weighed on the euro.

-The dollar had met with selling late last week after a weaker-than-expected headline U.S. job-creation figure squeezed traders out of long dollar positions.
-But analysts said better-than-expected unemployment numbers and U.S. inflation figures expected to show headline CPI at a red-hot 7% year-on-year on Wednesday, make a good case for interest rates to rise sooner rather than later.
+The dollar had faced selling late last week after a weaker-than-expected headline U.S. job-creation figure squeezed traders out of long dollar positions.
+But analysts said better-than-expected unemployment numbers and U.S. inflation figures, which are expected to show headline CPI at a red-hot 7% year-on-year on Wednesday, make a case for interest rates to rise sooner rather than later.

-"The Fed is likely to feel the pressure from this early additional price pressure and feel compelled to start the hiking cycle even as soon as the March meeting," said Elsa Lignos, Global Head of FX Strategy at RBC Capital Markets.
-Traders have priced an over 90% chance of a rate hike in March according to CME's FedWatch tool and investors will be waiting for clues from Federal Reserve chair Jerome Powell and governor Lael Brainard who will testify before Senate committees this week.

-In morning trading in Europe, the dollar index, which measures the greenback against major peers, was up 0.18% at 95.964.
-The greenback firmed 0.1% on the yen to 115.66, close to last week's five-year high of 116.35 in volumes thinned by a holiday in Japan.
+Traders have priced a more than 90% chance of a rate hike in March according to CME's FedWatch tool.
+Investors will be waiting for clues from Federal Reserve chair Jerome Powell and governor Lael Brainard who will testify before Senate committees this week.
+In midday trading in Europe, the dollar index, which measures the greenback against major peers, was up 0.13% at 95.914.

-The euro was losing 0.3% against the dollar at $1.1327.
-Investors believe the ECB is still far behind the Fed in the tightening cycle despite data showing euro zone inflation jumped to 5% in December.
+The euro was down 0.33% against the dollar at $1.13250 with investors sticking to their view that the ECB is still far behind the Fed in the tightening cycle despite data showing euro zone inflation jumped to 5% in December.
+ECB board member Isabel Schnabel said on Saturday that rising energy prices may force the central bank to stop "looking through" high inflation and act to temper price growth, but her comments were largely ignored on currency markets.

-Comments by an ECB policy maker on Saturday, however, fuelled doubts about whether the central bank could possibly tweak its stance moving forward.
-"This morning euro-watchers are dissecting a weekend speech from Isabel Schnabel suggesting that energy transition will pressure inflation and could see the ECB's inflation forecasts revised higher," ING analysts said in a morning note.
+For Kit Juckes, a strategist at Societe Generale, investors still generally believe it is too early in the cycle for the central bank to tighten its policy.
+"I think it's a story for the second half of the year and next year", he said, adding that Schnabel's comments could nevertheless be seen as a "warning" on the direction of travel.

-"For the time being, however, the clear and present danger for tighter policy clearly comes from the US right now", they believe, adding they currently expect the ECB to tighten in March 2023.
-Sterling was marginally weaker on the dollar, down 0.05% at $1.3591 but has been rallying with bets that the Bank of England (BOE) is likely to be hiking in tandem with the Fed.
+The euro also hit its lowest level against the pound since February 2020 amid bets that the Bank of England (BOE) is likely to be hiking in tandem with the Fed.
+Sterling was however weaker against the dollar, down 0.15% at $1.3570 but

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)